expandrew/andrewwestling.com/next-js/README.md

 npm run dev
 ```

+I also have [VS Code Tasks](https://code.visualstudio.com/docs/editor/tasks) set up in this repo, so you can run the "Start" command and it should get everything up and running.

 ## Theme

 The "theme" is available in [`tailwind.config.ts`](tailwind.config.ts).
 It's not precious, and I change my mind sometimes.
-I basically just extended the base Tailwind theme with values in the same structure as my old Theme UI theme file from a prior iteration of this website.

 ## Deployment